 We all want to believe that someone providing a service to us has pure motives -- after all, we're giving them our hard-earned money.

 Being a savvy consumer and holding service providers such as personal fitness trainers to high standards benefits everyone.

-Since you are making a lifestyle change, I believe it is important to take personal responsibility for your own health and fitness from the start.
+I believe it's important to take personal responsibility for your own health and fitness from the start.

-Writer/attorney, Bonnie Gabaldon, is the owner/developer of the health & fitness website, BodiesOfEvidence.com.
+Writer/attorney, Bonnie Gabaldon, is the owner/developer/administrator of the health & fitness website, BodiesOfEvidence.com.

 Bonnie graduated summa cum laude from Oregon State University with honors.
 She is a member of Beta Beta Beta Biological Honor Society and Phi Kappa Phi Honor Society.